TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

            this carefully.  *Your references will be broken if you delete referenced files in the filesystem!*

-         - “folder” - this will create a field where folders can be attached to the record
+         - "folder" - this will create a field where folders can be attached to the record

          - "db" - this will create a field where database records can be attached